SmogDr/edar_coursebook/docs/02-rprog1.md

 - Avoid using names that are already defined in R (e.g., don't name an object `mean`, because a `mean()` function exists)

-> "Don't call your matrix 'matrix'.
+> <span style="color: blue;"> "Don't call your matrix 'matrix'.
 Would you call your dog 'dog'?
-Anyway, it might clash with the function 'matrix'." -- Barry Rowlingson, R-help (October 2004)
+Anyway, it might clash with the function 'matrix'." -- Barry Rowlingson, R-help (October 2004) </span>

 Another good practice is to name objects after nouns (e.g., `message`) and later, when you start writing functions, name those after verbs (e.g.,